chapinb/foroboto/README.md

 This tool automates the acquisition of Android Devices via ADB using Windows or Unix based workstations.

+Please note active issues prior to use on cases.
+Intended for development and testing purposes only.

 The following collection levels are available at this time: